cityofaustin/atxopendata.rocks/pages/about.md

 - Open Government Resolution by City Council - December 8, 2011
 - City of Austin Open Government Directive - August 26, 2013
 - Austin Government Online Audit - August 2013

-## The Open Data Portal
-The City of Austin’s open data portal provides access to data and information about your city government.
-We encourage the use of public data to spark innovation, promote public collaboration, increase government transparency, and inform decision making. <a href="https://support.socrata.com/hc/en-us">Socrata</a> is the software company that powers the open data portal.

-## Open Data Portal Terms of Use
-To learn more about City of Austin Open Data Licensing refer to the link below.
-<a href="http://www.austintexas.gov/coa-open-data-licensing">learn more</a>